-What a PR strategy cannot do for your tech scaleup
+What a PR strategy cannot do for your ambitious tech business

 To secure a sale, you need to create desire, a belief that your X will solve my Y. The higher the price tag of your X, the stronger my belief needs to be to close the sale – and the longer the likely sales cycle to embed that belief becomes, because belief is rooted in trust.
 Trust takes time to nurture.

-A good PR strategy is designed to make your scale-up visible, valued and understood by your target customers.
+A good PR strategy is designed to make your ambitious tech business visible, valued and understood by your target customers.
 Its purpose is to identify the manner and means and then deliver the message to influence target stakeholders; to get them to do or act in a way they may not have considered before.

 Getting someone to act in a way they may not have considered before doesn’t happen overnight – you need to build trust through familiarity, relevance, and insight.
 This takes time and commitment.